exakat/exakat/docs/Rules.rst

    ?>

+It is possible to use the array syntax with a magic property : by making the ``__get`` returns an array, the syntax will actually extract the expected item in the array.

 This is not reported by linting.

 In this analysis, only properties that are found to be magic are reported.
 For example, using the b property outside the class scope is not reported, as it would yield too many false-positives.